blog

 Jackson Heights

-Jackson Heights has found favor with middle-class homebuyers since the early 2000s, primarily because of its cultural diversity and the unique architecture of buildings in the area.
+Jackson Heights has found favor with middle-class homebuyers interested in buying a house in NYC since the early 2000s, primarily because of its cultural diversity and the unique architecture of buildings in the area.
 Street food from the world over is easy to find along Roosevelt Avenue from 74th to 108th Street.
 A stretch of Roosevelt Avenue that is home to several bars and clubs often makes for comparison with Christopher Street in the West Village.

 There are a total of eight schools in Jackson Heights.
 Public schools in this neighborhood belong to NYC Geog District #30 – Queens.
 Other school districts in the vicinity include NYC Geog District #32 – Brooklyn and NYC Geog District #25 – Queens.